Authorization for Distance Learning

 UNC Greensboro is a member of the National Council for State Authorization Reciprocity Agreement (NC-SARA) which allows us to provide distance learning programs (both online and in the form of supervised field experiences) and coursework to residents of states other than North Carolina.

-We highly recommend that students enrolled in licensure programs contact officials with the specific academic program for assistance with professional licensure questions and enrollment options prior to beginning an academic program.
+We highly recommend that students enrolled in licensure or certificate programs contact officials within the specific academic program for assistance with professional licensure questions.
+These program directors can also provide you with enrollment options prior to beginning an academic program.
 Additional help can also be obtained by contacting UNC Greensboro’s State Authorization Compliance Office.